 I'm an Associate Professor of Ophthalmology and Visual Sciences and a Research Associate Professor at the Institute for Social Research at the University of Michigan.
 I'm also an Associate Director of UM's Center for Global Health Equity.

 I am a founder of the NIH-funded SENSE Network, an international network supporting research examining the role of sensory functioning on health and aging.
-I am also an invited member of the Lancet Global Health Commission on Global Eye Health, the Vision Loss Experts Group (a technical advisory panel to the WHO and the Global Burden of Disease project), the Center for Vision and Population Health, and the editorial board of Ophthalmic Epidemiology.
+I am also an invited member of the Lancet Global Health Commission on Global Eye Health, the Vision Loss Experts Group (a technical advisory panel to the WHO and the Global Burden of Disease project), and the editorial board of Ophthalmic Epidemiology.